 Mineral exploration, including mining operations are subject to governmental regulation.
 Our operations may be affected in varying degrees by government regulation such as restrictions on production, price controls, tax increases, expropriation of property, environmental and pollution controls or changes in conditions under which minerals may be marketed.
 An excess supply of certain minerals may exist from time to time due to lack of markets, restrictions on exports, and numerous factors beyond our control.
 These factors include market fluctuations and government regulations relating to prices, taxes, royalties, allowable production and importing and exporting minerals.
-The effect of these factors cannot be accurately determined, and we are not aware of any probable government regulations the subject matter.
+The effect of these factors cannot be accurately determined, and we are not aware of any probable government regulations that would impact the Company.
+This section is intended as a brief overview of the laws and regulations described herein and is not intended to be a comprehensive treatment of the subject matter.